electron13/FeatherSeek_website/README.md

 # FeatherSeek_website
-Code for website that uses Deep Learning for image classification of 450 bird species, and records journal of found birds through a login function
+Code for website that uses Deep Learning for image classification of 450 bird species, and records personal journal of found birds through logging in